raspberrypilearning/weather-station-guide/manual-setup.md

 Use the `BYE` command to quit.

-### Set the weather station daemon to automatically start at boot
+### Set the Weather Station daemon to automatically start at boot

 Use the following command to automate the daemon: